quentinkhoo/ctf-tips/README.md

-# My person tips for CTF
+# My personal tips for CTF